daryllchu/agentic-ai-baseline/bonus-pa/README.md

 - Highlight important meetings
 - Provide a summary with total events and travel time

-### Restaurant Booking Assistant
+### Smart Scheduling Assistant

-Find and book restaurants for upcoming events:
+Find the perfect time for your meetings and events:

 ```bash
 npm run book